Church Stretton School

 Church Stretton School is an 11–16 mixed secondary school with academy status in Church Stretton, Shropshire, England.

 Previously a community school administered by Shropshire Council, Church Stretton School converted to academy status in April 2013.
-The school is now part of the South Shropshire Academy Trust, along with Stokesay Primary School in Craven Arms.
-Both schools continue to coordinate with Shropshire Council for admissions.
+The school is now part of the TrustEd Schools Partnership (previously the South Shropshire Academy Trust), which runs five secondary and four primary academies.

 The school became comprehensive in 1977.